Ingrown Hairs: Are They Preventable?

 Note: if your ingrown hair has become infected or increasingly swollen/sore, please reach out to a medical professional.

-Can they be prevented?
+Can ingrown hairs be prevented?

 The simple answer is yes!
 In most cases, you can avoid ingrown hairs by taking a couple of preventative measures.

 Exfoliating your skin on a regular basis can remove the dry skin and congestion that often causes ingrown hairs.
+You can choose either physical or chemical exfoliation, or a mix of both.

 Older Post Newer Post